 - Expert Classroom Visitor Programs where FREEDM Systems Center graduate students lead pre-college students in an engineering laboratory experience focused on renewable energy, and

 - The Young Scholars Summer Program is a six-week summer program that focuses on introductory research work for rising sophomore, junior, and senior high school students.
 Complete the 2018 Young Scholars Application here.
-The application deadline is February 16, 2018.
+The application deadline at North Carolina State University has closed but applications are still being accepted at Arizona State University until May 1, 2018.

 |Arizona||Carl Hayden High, Phoenix|